ucsb-cs16-s19-nichols/ucsb-cs16-s19-nichols.github.io/_lab/lab02.md

 End of lab check off points:

-* (10 pts) Correct creation of the lab02 github repo in our class organization following the naming conventions provided in the lab.
-Adding your partner as collaborator and partner accepting the invitation.
-Both partners joining the same group on gradescope.

 * (10 pts) All three programs have good programming style, including proper use of indentation, reasonable choices for variable names, readable code, reasonable use of whitespace, and other good programming practices.
 You must have good header comments.
 First line should be the name of your file, followed by date of creation, author and a brief description of the program.
 You must use curly braces in the body of all control structures (if-else, for and while) even if they contain a single statement.
 You should not mix tabs and spaces when indenting your code